 200 hours of development isn't "200 hours you'd waste anyway."
 It's 200 hours you could have spent with clients, showing apartments, closing deals.
 In an average realty office, one hour of active work = 400–800 shekels of potential business value (client meeting, follow-up, tour).

 200 hours × 500 ₪ opportunity cost = 100,000 ₪ of value never created.
 That's on top of the 50,000 already burned on development.
-Total — 150,000 ₪ in year one, against which BuzzPost looks like pocket change.
+Total — 150,000 ₪ in year one, against which BuzzPost's 2,988 ₪ looks like pocket change.

 This isn't theory.
 We've met realtors who lost multi-million shekel deals because they were busy debugging a Python script instead of calling a client back in time.
+With BuzzPost, that time stays with you — where it's worth the most.

 Hidden cost #3: blocking risk — who pays?